krauselucas/krauselucas/README.md

-## Hey, I am Lucas Krause, content creator and development enthusiast.
-Get to know me at #ProjetoDev on Youtube!
+## Hey, I am Lucas Krause and my goal here is to show my learnings in web development and data analysis!

 <div>
   <a href="https://github.com/krauselucas">